<Ojibwe Lifeway: Maple Sugaring and Birch Bark Harvesting (“ziigwan”-spring)

 Drought

-By the 2050, the frequency of very hot 90-degree days in northern Wisconsin is expected to increase from 5 days per year currently experienced to 20 days per year.
-What is the potential impact of these changes on sugar maple and paper birch?
+By the 2060, the frequency of very hot 90-degree days in Wisconsin is expected to triple from from a statewide average of 9 to 26 days per year What is the potential impact of these changes on sugar maple and paper birch?

 Activity Guide